DanyloH-01/useful-services/README.md

 ### 5. Configure SSL/TLS Certification

-> You have to download TLS/SSL-Certificate and your private.key by your provider. <br>
+> You have to download SSL-Certificate and your private.key by your provider. <br>
 > Store it in `/useful-services/caddy/certs/`.
 Be careful with the names of your <br>
 > certificate and key.
 It should be either the same as in the Caddyfile or you must <br>
 > change references in the Caddyfile.